 Weinbrecht, a lifelong 4-H volunteer, continues a tradition that stretches back two generations.
 For 43 years, she has mentored youth in projects such as rabbits, clothing, photography and food as a leader in Oregon, Utah, Washington, Maryland, Iowa and Idaho.
 She's chaired a three-state 4-H conference and co-chaired the North Central Regional 4-H Leaders Conference that encompasses 17 states.

 In Linn County, Weinbrecht took on the responsibility of county fair photography superintendent, which she's done since 2002.
 She serves as president of the 4-H Leader's Association Executive Council.
 In 2011, she was awarded the Linn County 4-H Outstanding Leader Award.

 4-H is the largest out-of-school youth development program nationwide.
-The OSU Extension Service oversees Oregon's 4-H program, which reached nearly 117,000 youth in kindergarten through 12th grade via a network of 8,534 volunteers in 2012.
+The OSU Extension Service oversees Oregon's 4-H program, which reached nearly 94,000 youth in kindergarten through 12th grade via a network of 10,410 volunteers in 2014.
 Activities focus on areas like healthy living, civic engagement and science.
-Learn more about 4-H at http://bit.ly/14fEFHF.
+Learn more about 4-H on this OSU website.